-ITC Ltd.’s Sunfeast YiPPee!’s 10th Anniversary celebrations make a GUINNESS WORLD RECORDS® achievement
+THE TIMES OF BENGAL

-Kolkata, 18th September, 2020: Sunfeast YiPPee!, one of India’s most popular instant noodles brand, commemorated its 10th Anniversary enriched with consumers’ eternal love for their bowl of YiPPee! noodles.
+Sunfeast YiPPee!, one of India’s most popular instant noodles brand, commemorated its 10th Anniversary enriched with consumers’ eternal love for their bowl of YiPPee! noodles.
 Acclaimed for its differentiated, long and slurpy noodles, the brand invited consumers’ on its Facebook event page to capture and share their YiPPee! noodle eating moments.
 In doing so, the fun and excitement filled activity translated into achieving a GUINNESS WORLD RECORDS® title for ‘Most photos of people eating noodles uploaded to Facebook in one hour’.
 All participants will also be receiving a memorabilia in the form of an official letter of participation by Guinness World Records and Sunfeast YiPPee!

 The virtual coming together of consumers from the noodle-verse reflected YiPPee!’s popularity among young and adults alike.
 Consumers’ trust and appreciation has helped YiPPee! achieve significant value and scale since its launch and today it is an INR 1000+ crore brand.
 With encouraging consumer franchise, YiPPee! has consolidated its position as the second largest instant noodles brand in the country.
 YiPPee! also witnessed an unprecedented increase in consumer demand, owing to significant uptick in essentials in recent times, and has seen a growth of more than 50% in the year FY 2020-21.It undertook a gamut of measures to ensure availability and enabled last mile delivery to end-consumers in record time, through various avenues including innovative delivery partnerships & ITC’s wide network of distribution, while strictly maintaining hygiene protocols and social distancing guidelines.